Giveth/liquidpledging-ui/README.md

 https://giveth.github.io/liquidpledging-ui/#contract=0x18658A1A7cB8b0Be97b155D051769b3651b2943c&pageId=pledges&provider=*

 `pageId` : Page you want to see.
 It can be `myFunds`, `othersFunds`, `myProjects` or `pledges`.
 `provider`: Provider you want to connect.
-Default is `ws://localhost:8546`, you can also use `*` to use the injected provider such as MetaMask.
-`contract`: Liquid pledging contract address you want to explore.
-Default is the one used for local tests.
-See below for contract addresses.
+Default is `injected`, but you can use another one like `ws://localhost:8546` `contract`: Liquid pledging contract address you want to explore.
+Default one is the from Ropsten.

 LP contracts you can try:
-`0x18658A1A7cB8b0Be97b155D051769b3651b2943c`: Some old LP contract on Ropsten network.
-`0x5b1869D9A4C187F2EAa108f3062412ecf0526b24`: Deterministicaly created by running `npm run go`.
+`0x5b1869D9A4C187F2EAa108f3062412ecf0526b24`: Deterministicaly created, you want to use this if you're testing running `npm run go`.
+`0x18658A1A7cB8b0Be97b155D051769b3651b2943c`: Default on Ropsten network.
 `0x5625220088cA4Df67F15f96595546D10e9970B3A`: On Rikeby network.
 Not working.
 LP module is not returning data.